The Simon West Interview

 Hi Simon, thanks for taking time out from working on your new movie to speak with us.

-Yeah, I started at the BBC straight out of school actually.
-I really wanted to get into The National Film School, but they only took 25 people and you had to be post graduate - so I wasn't eligible (laughs).
-Luckily for me, I saw that the BBC were advertising for assistant film editors to train in their film department, so I went up there and somehow managed to talk my way into that at 18.
+Yeah, I started at the BBC, straight out of school.
+I really wanted to get into The National Film School, but they only took 25 people, and you had to be post graduate, um... so I wasn't eligible (laughs).
+Luckily for me, I saw that the BBC were advertising for assistant film editors, to train in their film department, so I went up there and somehow managed to talk my way into that, at 18.

 As one door closes...

-Oh absolutely, and the BBC training is amazing.
-They teach you everything from lenses to lighting to sound to editing - all the departments - even if you are just going to be an editor.
+Oh absolutely!
+And the BBC training was amazing.
+They taught you everything, from lenses to lighting to sound to editing - all the departments - even if you were just going to be an editor.
 After that, I worked at BBC Films, doing everything from documentaries to drama to current affairs.
+So, yeah!
 That was my way of getting into the business.